cpereira00/FurnitureClassifier/README.md

 - trainer.ipynb: performs data augmentation/transformation and builds the neural network model.
 Evaluations are also present within file.
 - deployment/main.py: flask app containing API call

+To run the app:
+1. Clone the repository
+2. Run the flask app

+Additional steps to explore the model
+3. download the dataset, unzip it and place in root of directory
+4. Run the dataHandler.py script
+5. Run the trainer.ipynb script

 To classify an image, send a POST request to http://localhost:5000/predict, with the image file in the request body.
 ex: `curl -X POST -F "image=@/path/to/image.jpg" http://localhost:5000/predict`